 Plan change 6AA

 In early October 2019, we notified a plan change (known as plan change 6AA) to extend the 1 April 2020 deadline for contaminant thresholds and nitrogen leaching limits.
 This change will allow time to develop more robust water quality rules and prepares the ground for subsequent changes.
-Submissions to this plan change are now closed.
 Read more about this plan change and the next steps here.

 A second plan change, to be notified in March 2020, will strengthen and align water quality regulations to meet central government expectations and policy.
 We’ll be consulting with the community about these changes.
-This second plan change (referred to as the Omnibus plan change) will particularly target:
+This second plan change will particularly target: